-To learn the history of the building now housing the River Street Inn is to learn a portion of the history of the Savannah riverfront.
-Similar to many of the buildings along the river, the original structure of the Inn was built for the storage, sampling, grading, and export of raw cotton.
-By early in the 19th century, Savannah was the world’s 2nd largest cotton seaport, due in large part by the invention of the cotton gin.
+Similar to many of the buildings along the river, the original structure of the hotel was built for the storage, sampling, grading, and export of raw cotton.
+By early in the 19th century, Savannah was the world’s second largest cotton seaport, due in large part by the invention of the cotton gin.

 After the Civil War as prices plummeted, the Savannah cotton warehouses fell into disuse.
 The building now housing the River Street Inn became a warehouse for various shipping concerns until redevelopment in 1987.
-In 1998, the River Street Inn expanded from its original structure containing forty-four guest rooms into the adjoining building, and increased in size to the present eighty-six rooms.
+In 1998, the River Street Inn expanded from its original structure containing 44 guest rooms into the adjoining building, and increased in size to the present 86 rooms.